-Research faculty working in this area include: Jennifer Adese, Ellen Berrey, Brent Berry, Monica Boyd, Hae Yeon Choo, Cynthia Cranford, Emine Fidan Elcioglu, Rachel La Touche, Akwasi Owusu-Bempeh, Luisa Farah Schwartzman, Jerry Flores, Robin Gray, Susila Gurusami, Anna Korteweg, Patricia Landolt, Neda Maghbouleh, Akwasi Owusu-Bempeh, Ito Peng, Jeffrey Reitz, Tahseen Shams, Nicholas Spence and Jack Veugelers.
+Research faculty working in this area include: Jennifer Adese, Ellen Berrey, Brent Berry, Monica Boyd, Hae Yeon Choo, Cynthia Cranford, Emine Fidan Elcioglu, Akwasi Owusu-Bempeh, Luisa Farah Schwartzman, Jerry Flores, Robin Gray, Anna Korteweg, Patricia Landolt, Neda Maghbouleh, Ito Peng, Jeffrey Reitz, Tahseen Shams, Yvonne Sherwood, Nicholas Spence and Jack Veugelers.

 The quality of research results relies on flawless research tools and techniques.
 Scholars in these two areas investigate current methods and develop innovative strategies to overcome difficulties in obtaining the best possible research data.

-Research faculty working in Qualitative Research Methods include: Ellen Berrey, Emine Fidan Elcioglu, Robin Gray, Joseph Hermer, Steve Hoffman, Ping-Chun Hsiung, Patricia Landolt, Jooyoung Lee, Neda Maghbouleh, Tahseen Shams and Judith Taylor.
+Research faculty working in Qualitative Research Methods include: Ellen Berrey, Emine Fidan Elcioglu, Jessica Fields, Robin Gray, Steve Hoffman, Ping-Chun Hsiung, Patricia Landolt, Jooyoung Lee, Neda Maghbouleh, Tahseen Shams and Judith Taylor.

 The ways in which people interact with each other affects their health, social position and how they see their place in society.
 This area measures the ties between individuals to understand such dimensions of society as communication patterns, occupational success, and collective action.